algorithm - Time Complexity single loop vs multiple sequential loops -

 fact #3: if process ( algorithm ) allows loops merged without side-effects ( on resources / blocking / etc ) single pass, single-loop processing may benefit reduced looping overheads.

-as many additional effects stronger influence - better or poor cache-line alignment , amount of possible l1/l2/l3-cache re-uses, smart harnessing of more / less cpu-registers - of driven possible compiler-optimisations , may further increase code-execution speeds small n
+as many additional effects stronger influence - better or poor cache-line alignment , amount of possible l1/l2/l3-cache re-uses, smart harnessing of more / less cpu-registers - of driven possible compiler-optimisations , may further increase code-execution speeds small n-s, beyond expectations above.

 so,